Prepare your generator for tornado season with maintenance and fuel checklist

 How do I protect my portable generator from tornado damage?

-Move the generator into a garage, basement, or enclosed shed before the tornado arrives.
+Move the generator into a garage or enclosed shed before the tornado arrives (never a basement or living space).
 Turn it off first, and never run it indoors.
 After the storm passes, move it back outside (at least 20 feet from any opening) before restarting.
 Secure fuel cans so they don’t become airborne projectiles.
 For standby generators that can’t be moved, verify anchor bolts and clear the surrounding area of loose objects.

 What size generator do I need after a tornado?